aitorzip/DeepGTAV/README.md

 * Throttle pedal position (0 to 1)
 * Yaw rate (deg/s)
 * Direction (-1 to left, 1 to right)

+This way of storing the dataset has two main benefits:

++ It allows easy shuffling of the data, by just reordering the lines of the dataset file.
++ Easy preview and/or modification of the images

+It can have some drawbacks also:

+- Generates a lot of files, which can be hard to handle by graphical file browsers
+- Higher size, given by the generation of meta-data from images and files.

 ## TODO
 * Better describe the config options in this README file